The Associates in Law Program

 Resources.
 The Law School offers abundant and varied support to associates: informal faculty mentoring; office space and a research budget; full access to faculty workshops, academic activities, libraries, and research facilities; and tuition exemption for those interested in pursuing graduate legal study.
 Associates also benefit from the Law School’s Careers in Law Teaching Program, which includes informational panels, advice and counseling throughout the academic job search, and a moot job talk in front of full-time faculty members.

 Stipend and other requirements.
 In 2015–2016, associates will be appointed as Postdoctoral Research Scholars and part-time Lecturers in Law.* Absent special circumstances, associates serve for two years, beginning on July 1, 2015, and ending June 30, 2017.
 Compensation for 2015-16 will be $50,000 (annual rate) plus fringe benefits and are eligible for subsidized housing.
-In addition, associates who spend the bulk of the summer after their first year working on their research receive a $4,700 summer stipend.
+In addition, associates who spend the bulk of the summer after their first year working on their research receive a $4,800 summer stipend.
 Associates serve for two years, absent special circumstances.
 They must be in residence at Columbia Law School from early August until the beginning of May.

 Application.
 Applicants to the Associates program should submit an online application and upload the following documents (in PDF format):